PatAltimore/active-directory-b2c-android-native-nodejs-webapi/README.md

 ### Setting up the Node.js Web API

 1. You should've already cloned the app before, go ahead and open the `token-validator-service-nodejs/index.js` with any text editor.
-Make sure you've (installed Node)[https://nodejs.org/en/download/].
+Make sure you've [installed Node](https://nodejs.org/en/download/).

 2. Replace the following fields: